FortAwesome/react-native-fontawesome/README.md

 Notice:

-- We used the `"check-square"` icon name again in this component, though we didn't have to explicitly import it into this component.
+- We used the `"square-check"` icon name again in this component, though we didn't have to explicitly import it into this component.
 With one explicit import of that icon in `App.js`, and adding it to the library, we've managed to use it by name in multiple components.